ckoeber/foodinventory/README.md

 ##Setup Instructions

 ###Minimum Requirements to Build
 The solution was created with Microsoft Visual Studio 2015; the project has also been tested to run in Microsoft Visual Studio 2013.
-In addition, in order to run the solution you must have an instance of Microsoft SQL Server  available.
+In addition, to run the solution, you must have an instance of Microsoft SQL Server  available.
 Note that you can use Microsoft SQL Server Express, freely available, to satisfy this requirement.

 ###Database
 The SQL schema for this project is located in **DatabaseSchema.sql**.
-Use either an instance of Microsoft SQL Server or Microsoft SQL Server Express and update the appropriate configuration files (web.config within the Web Project) once the database has been set up for use on your system.
+Use either an instance of Microsoft SQL Server or Microsoft SQL Server Express and update the proper configuration files (web.config within the Web Project) once the database has been set up for use on your system.

 ###Solution
-The primary solution file is **FoodInventory.sln**; all necessary component for running the solution is either within the solution itself or automatically made available via nuget packages by performing a restore.
+The primary solution file is **FoodInventory.sln**; all necessary components for running the solution is either within the solution itself or automatically made available via nuget packages by performing a restore.

 Within the solution there are three (3) projects.
 * **FoodInventory** The front-end of the web application where all HTML/CSS3 mark-up and JavaScript code is located.